 Hopes for Chinatown is installed at Dragon Seed Bridal and Photo, 735 Clay Street (across from Portsmouth Square) in San Francisco (Google Map).

-It is part of Art for Essential Workers, in which 100 Days Action is installing art on boarded up storefronts by local and national artists with images of optimism and solidarity with our essential workers.
+It is part of Art for Essential Workers, 100 Days Action’s initiative to partner with local businesses with boarded up storefronts and install art with images of optimism and solidarity by local and national artists.

 See "藝術家創作支持華埠 葉黃嘉雯領銜" 星島日報, 2020年06月07日.